 At the School of Earth, Energy & Environmental Sciences, high school students spend the summer working in research laboratories.
 The students become involved in existing research projects and are supervised directly by graduate students, post docs and lab managers.
 This program enables graduate students to serve as supervisors, prepares high schools students for college and helps strengthen the connections between Stanford and local high schools.
 Since 2004, over 250 high school students have worked in research labs in the School of Earth, Energy & Environmental Sciences and learned about the process of science first hand.
 We offer several different options, with different areas of focus and time commitments.
 Applicants can apply to more than one option and must indicate what they want to be considered for.

-Biodiversity - Analyze data to understand past and current trends in evolution and extinction
+Biodiversity - Analyze data for publication to understand past and current trends in evolution and extinction

 Environment - Work one on one with a researcher in an environmental research groups

 Geology - Work one-on-one with a scientist in one of the geology laboratories

 The Young Investigators: Biodiversity gives 10 high school students an opportunity to learn about the methods used by modern paleobiologists.
 High school interns become the scientists who study the relationship between environmental change and biological evolution over thousands, millions, and billions of years.
 Students gather data to help answer important scientific questions such as how animal body size has evolved over 3.8 billion year history of life on Earth; the causes and consequences of the planet’s major extinction events; and why some species go extinct while others survive.
 Interns work with the Paleobiology research group for the entire summer.
 They work for 3-4 days per week, 9 am to 4 pm.